 In some cities they drink ice-cold spritzes on quaint patios; in others they find shade in verdant corners of pretty parks.
 When the weather hots up in Basel, however, there's only one thing on locals' minds: swimming in the Rhine.

-In most places, donning your swimsuit and diving headfirst into a giant urban waterway would be met with a few befuddled looks.
-Yet thanks to the remarkably clean water that flows through the heart of the city, floating down the Rhine is a both safe and utterly exhilarating way to imbibe Basel's unique summer culture.
+Sure, slipping into a swimsuit and diving headfirst into a giant urban waterway would warrant a few befuddled looks in most parts of the world.
+In Basel, however, this remarkable river is a clean, safe and utterly exhilarating way to imbibe the city's unique summer culture.

-If that's not quite your flow, however, there are plenty of other ways to cool down, whether it's having a carefree dunk in a public fountain or catching some rays at one of the city's designated bathing houses.
-So if you feel like taking the plunge this summer, here are a few ways to dip your toes in the water.
+Prefer to go with another flow?
+There are plenty of other ways to cool down, whether it's having a carefree dunk in a public fountain or catching some rays at one of the city's designated bathing houses.
+So if you feel like taking the plunge this summer, here are a few ways to dip your toes.

 Float down the Rhine on a Wickelfisch

-Nothing signals the arrival of summer than the sight of hundreds of people – young and old – bobbing down Basel's mighty river with their fluorescent waterproof knapsacks in tow.
-These clever floatation devices – called wickelfisch – were invented right here in Basel and they help swimmers keep their clothes and valuables dry.
-You can pick up your own from most shops and tourist information centres around the city for £25.
+Nothing signals the arrival of summer like the sight of hundreds of Baselites bobbing down this mighty river with their fluorescent waterproof knapsacks in tow.
+These clever floatation devices – called wickelfisch – were invented right here in Basel and were designed to help swimmers keep their clothes and valuables dry and can be purchased from shops and tourist information centres around the city for £25.

 With your belongings neatly stored, make for the riverbank behind Museum Tinguely for an easy entry point to the river.
-Once you're in, the aim of the game is simple: just relax and enjoy the views of Basel’s medieval centre as the Rhine carries you downstream.
-When you're done, exit onto the riverbank and grab a beer from one of the riverside refreshment stalls (buvettes).
+Once you're in, the aim of the game is simple: just relax and enjoy the views of Basel’s medieval centre as the Rhine carries you downstream until it's time to get out, at which point you can grab a beer from one of the riverside refreshment stalls while you dry off.

 Lay your towel at one of Basel's bathing houses